F0lak/dm_open_ref/ref/verb/arguments/expanding.md

 has typed so far.

-In addition, there is a special variable called \"expanding\" which is only accessible in this context.
+In addition, there is a special variable called "expanding" which is only accessible in this context.
 It is 1 if the user\'s input is being expanded and 0 if the user\'s final input is being validated.
 In certain rare cases, you may wish to tell the difference between these two cases.
 For example, you could use this to